thainamhoang/adasite/index.md

 Once again we have a different graph from the same movies.
 As with previous graph, the color of the node is logarithm of betweenness (lighter color → higher measure) and size illustrates the IMDB rating.
-While in previous graphs, the betweenness was either really high or 0, then this time we have better spread due to the methodology we applied.
+While in previous graphs, the betweenness was either really high or almost zero, then this time we have better spread due to the methodology we applied.
 Visually, however it is again impossible to say if there is any relationship between the size and color of the node.
 It's high time for correlation analysis.